pinobatch/pently/docs/pentlyas.md

 third interval (four semitones above the note), and `EN37` sets it to a minor chord (three and seven semitones above the note).

+An arpeggio can be overridden for a single note, much as in LilyPond chord mode.
+Once the note finishes, the arpeggio reverts to that set by the last `EN` command or to off if no `EN` has been seen in this pattern.
+After a note's pitch and duration, add `:` followed by the intervals: `c'4.:47` makes a dotted quarter C major chord.

 **Vibrato** is a subtle pitch slide up and down while a note is held.
 The `MP` (modulate period) command controls vibrato: `MP1` through `MP4` set depth between 1 (very subtle) and 4 (very strong), and